GeoffState/esp_wifi_repeater/README.md

 - flashing (1 per second): working, connected to the AP
 - unperiodically flashing: working, traffic in the internal network

-With "set status_led GPIOno" the GPIO pin can be changed (any value > 16, e.g. "set status_led 255" will disable the status LED completely).
+With "set status_led GPIOno" the GPIO pin can be changed (any value < 16, "set status_led 255" will disable the status LED completely).
 When configured to GPIO1, it works with the built-in blue LED on the ESP-01 boards.
 However, as GPIO1 is also the UART-TX-pin this means, that the serial console is not working.
 Configuration is then limited to network access.

 # HW Factory Reset
 If you pull low a selected GPIO for more than 3 seconds, the repeater will do a factory reset and restart with default config.
-With "set hw_reset GPIOno" the GPIO pin can be changed (any value > 16, e.g. "set hw_reset 255" will disable the hw factory reset feature).
+With "set hw_reset GPIOno" the GPIO pin can be changed (any value < 16, "set hw_reset 255" will disable the hw factory reset feature).

 For many modules, incl.
 ESP-01s and NodeMCUs, it is probably a good idea to use GPIO 0 for that, as it is used anyway.
 However, it is not the default pin, as it might interfere with pulling it down during flashing.
 Thus, if you want to use an existing push button on GPIO 0 for HW factory reset, configure it with "set hw_reset 0" and "save" after flashing.
 A factory reset triggered by the HW pin will NOT reset the configured hw_reset GPIO number ("reset factory" from console will do).